helenajackson1/st2195_assignment6/README.md

 # st2195_assignment6
-Basic data wrangling operations in Python
+Basic data wrangling operations in Python and R